balena-io/debugging-masterclass/README.md

 media such as platter drives).
 Initially, media corruption and wearing exhibit 'random' signs, including but not limited to:

-* Application updates failing to download/start/stop.
+* Release updates failing to download/start/stop.
 * Services suddenly restarting.
 * Devices not being mapped to device nodes.
 * Extreme lag when interacting with services/utilities from the CLI.